Harrisburg Area Community College

 Working with specific community college faculty and staff, qualified students who can benefit from this partnership will be encouraged to apply for the program.
 Once admitted into the program, students will receive:

-A Financial Plan and Financial Aid Award as early as the second semester at community college
+- A Financial Plan and Financial Aid Award as early as the second semester at community college.

-A Juniata Academic Advisor and a Peer Mentor who will serve as resources while each Community College student is enrolled at their respective institution.
+- A Juniata Academic Advisor and a Peer Mentor who will serve as resources while each Community College student is enrolled at their respective institution.

-Below are some Frequently Asked Questions.
+Below are some frequently asked questions.
 If you have any other questions regarding the program, please contact Michelle Bartol, in the Office of Admissions, at 814-641-3432 or firstname.lastname@example.org.

-Is my decision to participate in the Pathways program binding?
+Is my decision to participate in the Pathways Program binding?

-Why am I expected to earn my Associate's degree at my community college as part of the Pathways program?
+Why am I expected to earn my Associate's degree at my community college as part of the Pathways Program?

 What is an Academic Roadmap?

 By following the Roadmap, you are guaranteed transfer credit, junior-year status and a timely completion of your undergraduate degree program.

-In an effort to make the transition easy for Pathways students, the Juniata Office of Student Financial Planning will develop a Financial Plan that will assist each student in understanding how best to optimize available resources to invest in his or her college education.
+In an effort to make the transition easy for Pathways students, the Juniata Office of Student Financial Planning will develop a Financial Plan that will assist each student in understanding how to best optimize available resources to invest in his or her college education.